GRAPHICS BOOT 00/50

 | NavigatePath String

 Main.purs boots runtime in a sequence I can read at a glance.
-It finds #app, deserializes manifest from window.__LUNA_INITIAL_MODEL__, derives initial route from window.location.pathname, creates initial model, hydrates Luna, wires route inputs, mounts the WebGL logo, and runs the app.
+It finds #app, deserializes the sliced manifest from window.__LUNA_INITIAL_MODEL__, derives initial route from window.location.pathname, creates initial model, hydrates Luna, wires route inputs, mounts the WebGL logo, and runs the app.

 Hydration call is: